Haal E Kangaal

 Haal-E-Kangaal (Hindi: हाल ए कंगाल, English: The Bankrupts) is a minimalist Hindi language feature film.
 The film is shot in a single location – a suburban flat in the city of Mumbai.
 The film stars only two actors.
 Ramchandra PN served as both the writer and director.
 The film is a black comedy that is a humorous account of the artistic and intellectual bankruptcy of independent filmmaking scene that presently exists in India.
 In a larger context, the film subtly debates the role of a filmmaker / artist in a highly competitive self centric world.

 Plot

 Two struggling filmmakers meet after a gap of fifteen years and have to spend a few hours together.
-As one of them narrates a script of a film to the another over liberal doses of drinks, the past catches up with them and for the two friends the celebration soon turns into a secession of one up-man-ship where accusations flow freely – the question of success, of failures and of a subtle comparison of individual achievements arise.
+As one of them narrates a script of a film to the other over liberal doses of drinks, the past catches up with them and for the two friends the celebration soon turns into a secession of one up-man-ship where accusations flow freely – the question of success, of failures and of a subtle comparison of individual achievements arise.
 The duo by the end of the film realise that they are as bankrupt as ever – literally, and in all sense of the word.